 Shorten Your Workouts—But Make Them Count

-Short, intense cardio workouts can be just as effective as longer ones, which means you reap the calorie-burning rewards.
-Start with one of these10-minute workout videos.
+cardio workouts can be just as effective as longer ones, which means you reap the calorie-burning rewards.
+Start with one of these

 Enjoy the Food You Eat